 How do you measure photosynthesis?

 For a better understanding of photosynthesis in plants, PhD student Mercedes introduced a gene into a tobacco plant which is expected to improve the photosynthesis rate.
-She explains how she did her work at the MPI-MP in a former clip (https://youtu.be/CppEr1htbg8).
+She explains how she did her work at the MPI-MP in a former clip ("Pimp your brain: From greenhouse to the lab").
 After testing the introduction and activity of the foreign gene into the plant genome she can check the effects of the gene onto the photosynthesis.
 For this she measures the photosynthetic rate of the tobacco leaves.
 How this is working find out in the following clip.

 What plants do at night

 In this pimp your brain episode Mark Stitt from the MPI-MP explains why plants have a problem at night and how they solve it.

 Related to the clip How does water get up to the leaves?
 Prof. Dr. Mark Stitt from the MPI-MP is trying to explain how sugar or sugar solution is transported in plants.
 This transport starts in the green leaf as sugar is produced there via photosynthesis and carried in the living phloem cells throughout the whole plant.